What is the difference between an absentee ballot and a mail ballot?

-To request a mail ballot, call the Wakulla County Supervisor of Elections Office at (850) 926-7575 or fill out the Absentee Ballot Request Do I need a medical reason to vote by mail?
+To request a mail ballot, call the Wakulla County Supervisor of Elections Office at (850) 926-7575 or fill out the Vote By Mail Ballot Request.
+Do I need a medical reason to vote by mail?

 No, any registered voter may request a mail ballot.

-Will my mail/absentee ballot be forwarded if I have moved since requesting a ballot?
+Will my Vote-by-Mail ballot be forwarded if I have moved since requesting a ballot?

 No. Ballots are not forwardable - Be sure to provide your current mailing address to ensure delivery.

-How far in advance can I request mail/absentee ballots?
+How far in advance can I request Vote-by-Mail ballots?

-Mail ballot requests can be made for all elections through two Election Cycles.
-After that, you will need to renew your request.
+Mail ballot request expire after each General Election.
+After that, you will need to renew your request begining January 1 of each election year.
 Remember to notify the Elections office if you have any updates to your registration information to ensure you receive your ballot as requested.

-Is there a deadline to request a mail/absentee ballot?
+Is there a deadline to request a Vote-by-Mail ballot?

 Ballots are collected as they arrive at the elections office in person or by mail.
-Florida statutes allow mail ballots to be opened and processed beginning 15 days before the election (effective May 19, 2011).
+Florida statutes allow mail ballots to be opened and processed before Election Day.
 Mail ballots must be received by 7 p.m.
 Election Day in the Elections Office, after which mail ballot results are added to election totals.
 Mail ballots cannot be received at the precinct polling place to be counted - only to be cancelled.

-I have a mail/absentee ballot, but would like to vote on Election Day.
+I have a Vote-by-Mail ballot, but would like to vote on Election Day.
 Can I still vote?

 Yes.
 If you have received a mail ballot, but you would prefer to vote at your precinct, take your mail ballot with you to your polling place.
 Poll workers will mark the mail ballot “Cancelled,” and you’ll be allowed to vote at the polling place.

-Can I request a mail/absentee ballot for a family member?
+Can I request a Vote-by-Mail ballot for a family member?

 Yes.
 You may request a mail ballot for a family member.
-Call the Supervisor of Elections at (850) 926-7575 or fill out the Absentee Ballot Request form.
+Call the Supervisor of Elections at (850) 926-7575 or fill out the Vote-by-Mail Ballot form.
 Provide your name, address and date of birth.
 Requests mailed in must be signed.

-Can someone else pick up my mail/absentee ballot for me?
+Can someone else pick up my Vote-by-Mail ballot for me?